A large NSW based cultural institution

 A review of case study data collected from other state libraries.

-To support the Library with implementation of the new structure, Fyusion conducted three full-day job design workshops with a small group of senior staff.
-To complete the project Fyusion was engaged to develop position descriptions for the four new key leadership roles.
+To support the institution with implementation of the new structure, we conducted three full-day job design workshops with a small group of senior staff.
+To complete the project we were engaged to develop position descriptions for the four new key leadership roles.

-Fyusion developed a detailed review report which provided structural options to improve management of the collection management activities and recommendations relating to processes, workplace culture, governance and strategic planning.
-In addition, Fyusion delivered:
+We developed a detailed review report which provided structural options to improve management of the collection management activities and recommendations relating to processes, workplace culture, governance and strategic planning.
+In addition, we delivered:

 A detailed organisational structure at the team level;